 - 4. NOTICE OF TROUBLE.
 The customer shall promptly notify the City of any defect in electric service or of any trouble or irregularity to the electric supply.
 This can be done by contacting Customer Service at (302) 736-7035 or System Operations at (302) 736-7086, option 3.
 Contact System Operations for any interruptions in service occurring after normal customer Service business hours. - 5.
 PRE-ARRANGED INTERRUPTION OF SERVICE.
 Whenever electric service is interrupted for work on lines or equipment, the work shall be done, as far as practicable, at a time that shall cause the least inconvenience to the customer.
 The customer to be affected by the interruption shall, if practicable, be notified in advance.
 If customers are unresponsive to attempts to schedule required outages, the City will proceed with the work at its convenience. - 6.
 ELECTRIC FLUCTUATIONS; REMEDIES.
 Electric service shall not be used by the customer in a manner which shall cause unusual fluctuations or disturbances in the City's electric supply system.
 Should fluctuation or disturbance be caused by the customer, the City may discontinue the electric service and require the customer to modify the installation or install approved controlling devices, or both. - 7.
 DUTY TO REPAIR OR REMOVE COMMUNICATION INTERFERENCE DEVICE.
 It shall be unlawful and a nuisance for any person to operate any motor or other electrical device which shall cause interference with communication reception more than ten (10) days after receiving notice from the City Manager, or designee, of the interference. - 8.
 RESALE OF ELECTRICITY PROHIBITED.
+The City retains the sole right to serve inside the service area and re-selling of electricity at a rate different than the approved tariffs is not allowed.
 The customer shall not directly or indirectly sell, sublet, assign, or otherwise dispose of any electric energy without the written consent of the City Manager or designee.
-Purchase of electric energy in bulk for use by tenants located on the customer's property, when the energy cost is included in the normal rental charge or occupancy of the premises, shall not be considered resale. - 9.
+Purchase of electric energy in bulk for use by tenants located on the customer's property, when the energy cost is included in the normal rental charge or occupancy of the premises, shall not be considered resale.
+For the purposes of interconnection to the City's grid by any source, the customer shall not enter into a Power Purchase Agreement (PPA) where payment is based on a per kWh schedule. - 9.
 ELECTRIC USE LIMITED TO CONTRACT PLACE AND PURPOSE.
 The City's electric service shall not be used for any purpose or in any place other than that stipulated in the customer's contract for electric service, except as written consent of the City Manager, Electric Director, or designee.